chaitrashreegs/webparser/README.md

 5. Configuration Options

-`address`: IP address on which the web server runs (default: 0.0.0.0) `port`: Port number on which the web server runs (default: 8090) `file-path`: Path to store the counter data file (default: ./counter.gob) `window-size`: Duration of the time window for counting requests (default: 60 seconds) `precision`: Precision level for calculating the window index (default: 1 second)
+- `address`: IP address on which the web server runs (default: 0.0.0.0)
+- `port`: Port number on which the web server runs (default: 8090)
+- `file-path`: Path to store the counter data file (default: ./counter.gob)
+- `window-size`: Duration of the time window for counting requests (default: 60 seconds)
+- `precision`: Precision level for calculating the window index (default: 1 second)

-6. TODO/Enhamncement
+6. TODO/Enhancements

-- Dynamic buffer size calculation
+- Dynamic buffer size allocation
 - Support HTTPS server
-- Add middleware's for logging and Recovery
+- Add middlewares for logging and recovery